Cheating on your partner starts with you, not in the bedroom (30+ examples)

 When you find yourself disappointed to not get one-on-one time with that person, or even jealous when their desired one-on-one isn’t with you (i.e., you catch that particular co-worker talking to or spending time with someone else, and it bothers you).

-You’re vague or evasive with your partner about a particular person or your “relationship” with them (i.e., you leave out important or sensitive information about your connection with that person).
+You’re vague or evasive with your partner about a particular person or your “relationship” with them (i.e., you leave out important or sensitive information about your connection or fondness with that person).

 [Related Read: Having a “work spouse” is simply an excuse to cheat]

-When you’re suddenly, unnecessarily and inappropriately texting or calling that person more incessantly or at all hours.
+When you’re suddenly, unnecessarily and inappropriately texting or calling that person more incessantly, secretly, or at all hours.

-You get annoyed of your time with that person being interrupted (i.e., your partner’s presence while in the middle of a phone call or text conversation with that person bothers you or makes you feel you need to be secretive).
+You get annoyed of your time with that person being interrupted (i.e., your partner’s presence while in the middle of a phone call or text conversation with that person bothers you or makes you more inclined to be secretive and defiant).

 Relationship Health Assessment | PDF instant download | Digital printable | created by theMRSingLink